-Sergeant Major S. C. McKell was born in Ireland in 1858 and emigrated to Canada September 20, 1874 at the age of 16 in search of work and a new life.
+Sergeant Major S. C. McKell was born in Ireland in 1858 to Thomas McKell and Sarah Corrigan.
+He emigrated to Canada September 20, 1874 at the age of 16 in search of work and a new life.
 In 1876 he joined the Queen’s Own Rifles and by 1883 he was a Sergeant in D Company where he was presented a Sergeant’s cane by his comrades.

 By 1885 he was promoted to Color Sergeant of his Company and he was serving as part of the North West Field Force where he fought at the Battle of Cut Knife Creek.
 During the battle he was acknowledged to have helped recover a wounded soldier under fire but he was also grazed in the temple during the process.
 From 1886 to 87 he was President of the Sergeants’ Mess which was noted to be like a second home to him.

 Outside of the regiment McKell had a position as a clerk at the firm of Hickson, Duncan & Co. purveyors of “fancy goods”, he was also a member of the Doric Lodge.